hakanu/pervane/README.md

 # Pervane

 Pervane is a bare minimum plain text file based note taking and knowledge base building tool.
-It doubles as simple file server to render server files in web browser.
+It doubles as simple file server to render given directories files in web browser.
-It's like python's built-in SimpleHTTPServer but a little bit feature richer like WYSIWYG note taking experience, infinite number of nesting, blazing fast text search etc.
+It's like python's built-in SimpleHTTPServer but a little bit feature richer like WYSIWYG note taking experience, sidebar with infinite number of nesting, blazing fast text search, file moving, creating from the browser etc.

-Main use case is to edit, serve and search the markdown notes in combination with example source files.
+Main use case is to create, edit, serve and search the markdown notes in combination with example source files.

 If you are using plain text based note taking, this can be helpful for adhoc mediums like operating systems which don't have large desktop app ecosystem like ChromeOS or mobile OS like Android and iOS.

 Personally tried many alternatives as file server like [allmark](https://github.com/andreaskoch/allmark), [mdserv](https://www.npmjs.com/package/markserv), [markdown-server](https://pypi.org/project/markdown-server/) but none of them seem like providing all features I'm looking for.
 I just want to be able to see the folder hierarchy and fuzzy text search and some better-than-basic markdown rendering.

 For the other note taking and knowledge base building apps, there is always something missing although how advanced they go.

 What I need: